 Konbanwa to my dearest hot momma

 May you’re in cheerful day ^w^ God blessed, Amin~

 Alhamdulilah, we’re back on homeschool extended road trip since April 2011 and up to this month.

-Yes, as usual we’re traveling together for field trip and working purpose You may always integrate travel and homeschooling with your child.
+Yes, as usual we’re traveling together for field trip and working purpose :-D You may always integrate travel and homeschooling with your child.

 Question of the day: How Do You Keep Kids Busy While You Work?

 Provide your child a choice and a list of useful activity books is a great way to keep them busy without resorting to video or computer games.

 Activity books may help to refresh their math, science, language arts and IQ studies skills in fun ways.